madzera/happytree/README.md

-When the project into which this API was imported has a Java data model structure which logically represents a tree but its objects are only linearly referenced to each other, so this API has precisely this purpose of transforming the linear structure into a physical tree structure.
-This process is known as the **API Transformation Process** and it is one of the main core functionalities of the HappyTree API.
+When the project into which this API was imported has a Java data model structure which logically represents a tree but its objects are only linearly referenced to each other, this API has precisely this purpose of transforming this linear structure into a physical tree structure.
+This process is known as the **API Transformation Process**, and it is one of the main core functionalities of the HappyTree API.

 If, for example, the project has a collection of Java model objects representing